eshasadia/G5-CommonCrawl/index.md

 To analyse the webiste content, we took two approach:
 - Target approached.
 We had a 'seed' of 12 policy names or terms.
 We filtered our data to only webpages that mentioned these terms.
 Then we generated embeddings to look at differences in context for the same terms across time.
-- LLM approach to read documents and classify any policy instruments into certain categories.
+- LLM approach to read documents and classify any policy instruments into certain categories (used over a VM supplied by datathon).
 Then we compared differences in classifications over time.

 # What did we find:

 ## Classifications:

+<iframe src="docs/classification 2024 vs 2025.html" width="800" height="600" style="border:none;"></iframe>

-<iframe src="docs/example plot.html" width="800" height="600" style="border:none;"></iframe>
+<iframe src="docs/policy type over time.html" width="800" height="600" style="border:none;"></iframe>

 This plot shows the difference over time in the types of policy instruments that are announced.
 Following the general election, we find a XXXX